 Over 800 archeological sites tell the story of 11,000 years of human history within the Grand watershed.
 When Europeans arrived, the Neutral people controlled the territory of the Grand.
 Following the American Revolution, members of the Iroquois Confederacy were granted land in the watershed as a reward for their loyalty to the British Crown.
 Loyalist settlers soon followed, along with Mennonites from Pennsylvania as well as Scottish immigrants.
 The Mohawk Chapel in Brantford and the Pioneer Memorial Tower in Kitchener are two national historic sites that recognize these settlers.
+Adaptive reuse of historical structures like mills and factories along the river has helped to preserve the Grand’s built heritage in areas such as Elora, Fergus, Cambridge and Brantford and Paris.

 Who Manages the River?